mrvovanness/ruby-ex/README.md

 Fork of sample openshift ruby app for experiments and testing.
-Fuck great, awesome!
+Fuck great, awesome!!!

 <!-- toc -->